Saturday, August 30th, 2014

 Install an instant hot water dispenser in the kitchen.
 When winter winds are howling, a nice hot cup of tea or instant oatmeal will warm you to your toes.

 Water You Waiting For?
 Allied’s skilled, professional and “on-deck” employees are available 24/7 to assist with your residential or commercial plumbing needs.
 From winterization to new construction, we are pleased to be one of Cincinnati’s premier plumbing providers.
-Call Ray today for a free quote: (513) 396-5300.
+Call or contact Ray today for a free estimate.
+513-396-5300.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.